empyreanx/gdnet/README.md

 An [ENet](http://enet.bespin.org/) wrapper for Godot.

+**NOTE: GDNet is not compatible with Godot 3.0.
+Please use the 2.1+ branch instead.**

 ## About

 [ENet](http://enet.bespin.org/) is a library that provides a number of features on top of UDP such as, connection handling, sequencing, reliability, channels, bandwidth throttling, packet fragmentation and reassembly.
 GDNet provides a (mostly) thin wrapper around ENet.